Food Intolerance Tests: What You Need to Know

 - Gluten intolerance is also not an allergy and will not show on an allergy test.

-Milk allergies and wheat allergies do arise, but they are not the same as lactose intolerance or gluten intolerance.
+Milk allergies and wheat allergies are real, but they are not the same as lactose intolerance or gluten intolerance.

-Coeliac disease is also not an allergy, and will not show on an allergy test.
+Coeliac disease or IBS are also not allergies, and will not show on an allergy test.

 Is there is no reliable test for food intolerance?